 What Kinds of Resources Do Health Coaches Use With Clients?

-In their role as guide, a health coaches will often help their client find the tools and resources they need to overcome barriers and achieve their health goals.
+In their role as guides, a health coach will often help their client find the tools and resources they need to overcome barriers and achieve their health goals.
 Resources a coach might share with their client include:

 - Cookbooks and meal prep guides, like these recipes from FMCA